 Changes in hair and skin are due to hormone changes and levels of Oestrogen falling.
-There are some good vitamins for menopause which can help with skin and nail problems.
+There are some excellent vitamins for menopause, which can help with skin and nail problems.

 If you are wondering if you are perimenopausal, you can always ask your GP for a menopause test, which is a simple blood test to check your hormone levels.